 However, if you do not have a USB cable on hand, Dropbox would be the preferable method to transfer your videos, and here’s how:

 Step 1: Download and install Dropbox on your PC.
 Sign up for a Dropbox account if you don’t have one.

 Step 2: Go to the videos on your PC you want to import and upload them to Dropbox.

 Step 3: Go to App Store, search “dropbox” and install the app to your iPhone.
 Sign in with your account.
 Choose the videos that you have just imported and have these media files saved to your iPhone.
 That’s it.

 3. Use iPhone Transfer Software

 If you have many videos to transfer and you often need to deal with files between your iPhone and PC, another good option is to use third-party data transfer software — which helps manage your iPhone/iPad files more efficiently.
-You can read our detailed roundup review on the best iPhone transfer software for more.
+You can read our detailed roundup of the best iPhone transfer software for more.

-One of the best choices is dr.fone.
+One of the best choices is Dr.Fone.
 The Transfer feature allows you to import videos and various media files easily from PC to iPhone, or vice versa.
 Below is a step-by-step guide.

 Step 1: Download and install dr.fone on your Windows PC and launch it.
 Then, under the home screen, select Transfer to get started.